The Cunard steamship company was founded in 1840,

 a, To secure that on all the company's steamers the masters,

-always be British subjects and that three fourths of the crew
+be British subjects and that three fourths of the crew are British

 b, That on the Campania, Lucania and "Umbria" as long as neither

-all certified officers other than engineers and not less than
+certified officers other than engineers and not less than half of the

-half of the crew shall belong to the R.N.R. or the Royal Naval
+crew shall belong to the R.N.R. or the Royal Naval Fleet Reserve

-or Royal Naval Fleet Reserve Officers, Engineers and men
+Royal Naval Fleet Reserve Officers, Engineers and men borne in

 each vessel.